Am I Ready for EMDR Therapy Intensives?

 EMDR (Eye Movement Desensitization and Reprocessing) intensives are extended therapy sessions—often 3 to 6 hours long—designed to help you process trauma, grief, anxiety, burnout, and stuck patterns more efficiently.
 Instead of spreading the work over months, EMDR intensives allow us to go deeper in a shorter period of time while still honoring your pace and readiness.

-"Wow… 3 hours?
+But when people first hear about intensives, a very normal question comes up: "Wow… 3 hours?
 6 hours?
 That’s a long time!
 Am I really ready for that?"

 How to Know If You’re Ready for an Intensive